finos/symphony-bdk-java/README.md

 Symphony Elements allow bots to send messages containing interactive forms with text fields, dropdown menus, person selectors, buttons and more.

 Symphony Bot application fully supports Elements.
-By extending the ```ElementsHandler``` class you get all you need to handle Symphony Elements, from the command to display the Elements in a chat room to the callback triggered when the Symphony Elements form is submitted.
+By extending the ```ElementsHandler``` class you get all you need to handle Symphony Elements, from the command to display the Elements form in a chat room to the callback triggered when the Symphony Elements form is submitted.
 All in one single class.

 To extend ```ElementsHandler``` you need to implement the following methods: